Kraton Corporation Announces Second Quarter 2020 Results

 "While the current market environment creates significant uncertainty for the balance of the year, Kraton's long-term operating and strategic objectives remain unchanged and we remain optimistic about our long-term prospects.
 We will continue to execute on development of our innovation pipeline to drive organic growth and position Kraton for the future.
 Recently introduced innovations include our REvolutionTM family of biobased, low-color Rosin Ester formulations in our Chemical segment, and our CirKular+TM family of polymers designed to address compatibilization challenges for plastic waste streams and facilitate recyclability and expansion of the circular economy, demonstrating our commitment to sustainability," said Fogarty.
 "With respect to capital allocation, debt reduction remains a primary focus, and we continue to maintain flexibility and rigor around capital spending.
 In addition, we continue to drive operational improvements throughout the company and remain on track to deliver $20 million of run rate cost savings by year-end."

 Polymer segment Adjusted EBITDA for the second quarter of 2020 was $53.8 million, down $6.3 million or 10.5% compared to the second quarter of 2019.
-Excluding the operating results for the Cariflex business that was sold in early 2020, Adjusted EBITDA for the second quarter of 2020 would have been 17.7% compared to the second quarter of 2019.
+Excluding the operating results for the Cariflex business that was sold in early 2020, Adjusted EBITDA for the second quarter of 2020 would have been up 17.7% compared to the second quarter of 2019.
 Second quarter 2020 results for the Polymer segment reflect continued stability in margins and higher sales volume, compared to the second quarter of 2019.
 Sales volume for Performance Products was up 6.7% compared to the second quarter of 2019 on higher sales into paving and roofing applications and stronger sales of SIS into adhesive applications.
 Specialty Polymer sales volume decreased 14.7% due to lower sales into lubricant additive applications and the impact of current market conditions, including COVID-19, on sales into consumer durables, oilfield, and automotive applications, partially offset by higher sales into medical applications.

 Second quarter 2020 Adjusted EBITDA for the Chemical segment was $15.7 million, down $26.2 million or 62.5% compared to the second quarter of 2019.
 The decrease in Adjusted EBITDA is associated with lower sales volume reflecting current market conditions and the adverse impact of COVID-19, lower average selling prices in our Crude Sulfate Turpentine chain, and to a lesser extent, lower pricing for Tall Oil Rosin upgrades, partially offset by lower raw material costs and lower fixed costs, primarily due to timing.
 Sales volume for Performance Chemicals was down 18.9% on lower sales into oilfield applications and fuel additives, as well as the impact of COVID-19 on other end markets.
 Sales volume in Adhesives was down 7.9%, largely due to lower sales into road marking applications.
 Sales volume for Tires was down 39.5%, reflecting lower global automobile sales and the disruption in tire production associated with COVID-19.